cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 The ONNX files that we imported into the Assets section in part 1 are automatically converted into Barracuda model assets called [`NNModels`](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.NNModel.html).
 We need to add a couple `public NNModel` variables for the MobileNet and ResNet models.

 We will also add a `public` [`WorkerFactory.Type`](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.WorkerFactory.Type.html) variable so that we can switch between the available Barracuda backends while the project is running.
+Give this variable a default value of `WorkerFactory.Type.Auto`.
+This will automatically select the best backend for the platform.

 ```c#
 [Tooltip("The MobileNet model asset file to use when performing inference")]